CARTAvis/carta-python/docs/source/quickstart.rst

 .. code-block:: python

-    # Close all image-view items open in the session
+    # Close all views open in the session
-    for item in session.image_list():
+    for item in session.views():
         item.close()

 Closing the session